-In Case No. 18/2021 between Mukesh Patra and this OP company, the petitioner in that case has proved four appointment letters as Exhibit- 06 series for four persons who were appointed by the OP company on 03.03.2022, 19.04.2022, 09.02.2022 & 11.02.2022 in Zenith Strategic Business Unit, Zenith Strategic Business Unit, Zeal Pure Herbs Strategic Business Unit & Zandra Strategic Business Unit of the OP company as the Trainee Medical Representative.
+The PW1 has proved five appointment letters as Exhibit- 03 series for five persons who were appointed by the OP company on 04.08.2022, 19.04.2022, 09.02.2022, 11.02.2022 & 30.08.2021 in Zeal Pure Herbs Strategic, Zenith Strategic Business Unit, Zeal Pure Herbs Strategic Business Unit, Zandra Strategic Business Unit of the OP company as the Trainee Medical Representative.
 So it is clear that after termination of service of the petitioner on 30.01.2021, the OP company appointed four persons in its other divisions.

-So the Exhibit- 06 series prove that though on 30.01.2021 the petitioner was terminated from his service temporarily without any fault, he was not re-appointed or re-employed by the OP company later on but the OP company appointed four persons in its different divisions in the same category of medical representative and there is no justified explanation from the side of the OP company as to why the petitioner was not re-employed though he was temporarily terminated from his service on 30.01.2021.
+So the Exhibit- 03 series prove that though on 30.01.2021 the petitioner was terminated from his service temporarily without any fault, he was not re-appointed or re-employed by the OP company later on but the OP company appointed five persons in its different divisions in the same category of medical representative and there is no justified explanation from the side of the OP company as to why the petitioner was not re-employed though he was temporarily terminated from his service on 30.01.2021.